 These open access resources can be freely accessed by anyone, no COM account required.

 COM Library has some great collections of primary sources.
 Primary sources are records created at the time of an event or experience, or as told by people who were present at the event.
-Must access on campus or have COM ID for off campus access.
+Must access on campus or login with your COM account for off campus access.